 There’s a bunch of things I’ve learned the hard way.

-1. The lisp goes away.
-This is false; I am eight months in, and my speech is still impacted.
+1. The lisp never goes away.
+I am eight months in, and my speech is still impacted.
 The good news is that others don’t really notice this, either at the beginning or as you get used to it.